sigia-com/slgl/README.md

 }
 ```

-Field `@id` in that response is identifier of newly created node.
-Field `object_sha3` is hash that can be used to prove what data were send in request.
+Field `@id` in that response is an identifier of the newly created node.
+Field `object_sha3` is a hash that can be used to prove what data were sent in the request.

-All public information saved in SLGL (this includes information about node created by above example) is stored in AWS QLDB.
+All public information saved in SLGL (this includes information about the node created by the above example) is stored in AWS QLDB.
 This guarantees that data stored in SLGL can't be changed without everyone noticing it.

 You can easily verify data stored by SLGL in AWS QLDB, because SLGL automatically exports all data from QLDB to S3.
-Name of the S3 bucket used for that export can be found in stack output `ExportJournalBucket`.
+The name of the S3 bucket used for that export can be found in stack output `ExportJournalBucket`.

 ### More examples